StevenDavid/lambda-layer-tokenization/README.md

 vi ddb_encrypt_item.py
 ```

-As part of Lambda Layer creation, we need dependent libraries for the application code `ddb_encrypt_item.py` to be installed and provided as part of the lambda layer package.
+As part of Lambda Layer creation, we need dependent libraries for the application code `ddb_encrypt_item.py` to run.
 Since the libraries are Operating System (OS) dependent, they have to be compiled on native OS supported by Lambda.

 **Step 5.3** Check the dependent libraries mentioned in `requirements.txt` file

 ```bash
 cat requirements.txt
 ```
-We should see
+The output will look like

 ```bash
 dynamodb-encryption-sdk
 cryptography
 ```

 **Step 5.4** Run the script to compile and install the dependent libraries in *dynamodb-client/python/* directory.
+For Lambda Function, we can include `--use container` in `sam build` command to achieve this but for Lambda Layer, we need to download the Lambda docker image to compile dependent libraries for Amazon Linux Image.
 [More Details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)

 ```bash
 ./get_layer_packages.sh